Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 > Note!
 This is not quite finished, so please check back tomorrow for the completed version!

 > Note #2!
-A summary sheet is being created, with conde
+A summary sheet is being created, with condensed notes.
+Check back soon for updates!

 ---
 ![enter image description here](https://cheatsheet-assets.ibaguette.com/alevel/geography/elss-dalle3-A%20creative%20representation%20of%20Earth%27s%20life%20support%20systems,%20depicting%20Earth%20as%20a%20humanoid%20figure%20lying%20on%20a%20hospital%20bed,%20looking%20sickly.%20On%20either%20sid.png)